skip to content

 Institutions nominating more than one candidate across both strands will be expected to: (1) make a strong case against the organisation’s strategic priorities, (2) outline internal selection process to the funder, and (3) detail what other support (direct or in-kind) will be provided to the applicants.
 Therefore, this call will be managed according to the University’s restricted calls procedure.

-If interested in nominating a candidate, departments are requested to complete our online form at by 25th June 2025.
+If interested in nominating a candidate, departments are requested to complete our online form by 28th January 2026.
 For your convenience, the attached document outlines the questions asked in the online form as it cannot be saved and/or returned to for future editing.
 If asked to log-in, please use your Raven details.
-Please note, an additional requirement has been added to the Head of Department support letter to ensure applicants meet the funder’s eligibility criteria if salary enhancement is applied for.

 If you have any questions, please do not hesitate to contact us at researchstrategy@admin.cam.ac.uk